Ryan Feltner: Professional career

-Feltner made his professional debut with the Grand Junction Rockies and pitched 2019 with the Asheville Tourists.
+Feltner signed with the Rockies for a $434,700 signing bonus.
+He made his professional debut with the Grand Junction Rockies in 2018 and pitched 2019 with the Asheville Tourists.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
-Feltner started 2021 with the Spokane Indians before being promoted to the Hartford Yard Goats.

-On September 5, 2021, Feltner was selected to the 40-man roster and promoted to the major leagues for the first time.
-That day, he made his MLB debut, taking the loss after allowing 6 earned runs, including a game-winning solo home run by Ozzie Albies off Feltner's first major league pitch, in 2 2/3 innings of work in a 9–2 loss to the Atlanta Braves.
+Feltner started 2021 with the Spokane Indians before being promoted to the Hartford Yard Goats on June 17.
+He had a 2.85 ERA in 13 starts for Hartford On September 5, Feltner was selected to the 40-man roster and promoted to the major leagues for the first time.
+That afternoon, he made his MLB debut, taking the loss after allowing 6 runs, including a leadoff home run by Ozzie Albies off Feltner's first major league pitch, in 2 2/3 innings in a 9–2 loss to the Atlanta Braves.
+He was sent down to the Triple-A Albuquerque Isotopes on September 18.

+Feltner earned his first MLB win on May 30, 2022, allowing 1 run in 7 innings in a home win over the Miami Marlins.
+He made 20 appearances (19 starts) for Colorado in 2022, compiling a 4–9 record and 5.83 ERA with 84 strikeouts across 97 1/3 innings pitched in his rookie season.
+He also made 11 starts in Triple-A.

-On May 13, 2023, in a start against the Philadelphia Phillies, Feltner was hit in the head by a 92.7-mph line drive off the bat of Nick Castellanos.
+On May 13, 2023, in a start against the Philadelphia Phillies, Feltner was hit in the head by a 92.7 mile per hour line drive off the bat of Nick Castellanos.
 The incident resulted in Feltner suffering a skull fracture and concussion.
 He was placed on the 60-day injured list on May 29.
-Feltner was activated from the injured list on September 19.
+He was activated from the injured list on September 19.
+In 10 starts for Colorado, Feltner registered a 2-4 record and 5.82 ERA with 38 strikeouts across 43 1/3 innings pitched.

+Feltner made 30 starts for the Rockies in 2024, tied for the most on the team, with a 3–10 record, 4.49 ERA, and 138 strikeouts across 162 1/3 innings pitched.

-Feltner began the 2025 season pitching out of Colorado's rotation, recording an 0-2 record and 4.75 ERA with 25 strikeouts over his first six starts.
-On May 2, 2025, Feltner was placed on the injured list due to back spasms; he was transferred to the 60-day injured list on June 15.
-He was activated from the injured list on July 4 and subsequently optioned to Triple-A Albuquerque.
+Feltner began the 2025 season pitching out of Colorado's rotation, recording an 0–2 record and 4.75 ERA with 25 strikeouts over his first six starts.
+On May 2, Feltner was placed on the injured list due to back spasms; he was transferred to the 60-day injured list on June 15.
+He was activated from the injured list on July 4 and subsequently optioned to Triple-A. He made six starts in Albuquerque before a shoulder injury ended his season.

+Personal life

+Feltner's brother, Riley, pitched in college for the Kent State Golden Flashes and is currently a baseball operations analyst for the Cleveland Guardians.
+Their father played college baseball for the UCF Golden Knights in 1985 and 1986 and grandfather played for the Eastern Kentucky Colonels.